 to 232 weeks of disability payment at 2/3 of their salary, sometimes less.

 This is not very much money if you sustain a severe injury and workers’

 compensation in Missouri does not pay for pain and suffering.
 It is your

-workers’ compensation attorney’s job, combined with your efforts,
+personal injury attorney’s job, combined with your efforts, to prove

-to prove that you have permanent partial disability to that body part
+that you have permanent partial disability to that body part caused by the

 personal injury you sustained.
 In order to prove disability, your attorney should engage